Sometimes, the best folks to market your brand are not advertising agencies, publicists or sales persons.

 Just ask Ben McConnell and Jackie Huba, stalwarts of the highly popular Church of the Customer blog and founders of Ant’s Eye View.

 Proponents of customer evangelism, community marketing and good old Word-Of-Mouth (WOM), McConnell and Huba’s book Citizen Marketers – When People Are the Message reads a lot like their blog, using numerous examples and stories to drive home the point.

 What I love about the book is how it distills the key essence of WOM marketing in an easy to understand manner.

-Against the omnipresent backdrop of social media (forums, blogs, podcasts, video streams, and social networks), Citizen Marketers focuses on four different groups of citizen marketers Filters, Fanatics, Facilitators, and Firecrackers:
+Against the omnipresent backdrop of social media (forums, blogs, podcasts, video streams, and social networks), Citizen Marketers shines the spotlight on four different groups of citizen marketers: namely Filters, Fanatics, Facilitators, and Firecrackers.

 Firecrackers are like the one-hit wonders of the online world, and they generate trending topics that grow very quickly but can also die down as fast.
 An example is the recent Old Spice Man Youtube videos, as well as Vincent Ferrari’s notorious AOL Cancellation Video.

 (Check out this page which shows all the examples cited in the book.
 I love how generous these guys are!)

 Citizen Marketers highlights the now familiar One Percent Rule, which cites that a tiny proportion of users (known as Creators) generate content on social networks (Wikipedia, Facebook, Twitter, YouTube, Flickr, MySpace, Reddit, Digg, etc).
 These users may then trigger likes, comments and shares from what we call Contributors who in turn have a community of Lurkers who consume this content.

 Thus, the 1 percenters of creators can exert a disproportionate influence throughout the network.